Jakob37/ResearchSchoolAlgorithmsInBioinformatics/algorithm_analysis.md

 Questions:

-* Describe the RAM model.
+### Describe the RAM model.
 What assumptions are made and how well does it match an actual computer?

-text
+Similar to 'counter machine', with ability of indirect addressing of registers.

+Counter machine: Can hold single non-negative integer and list of arithmetic and control instructions for machine to follow.

+Under RAM model each simple operation takes 1 step.
+Loops and subroutines are considered many single-step operations.
+Each memory access takes a single step.
+It takes no notice of cached data.

+It simplifies the computer - for instance multiplication takes more time than addition on most processors.
+Memory access differ greatly with caching or if on disk.
+But is still useful tool for understanding behaviour of computers.

+So - true results can differ a bit, but generally not much.

-* Name and describe two other important models of computation
+### Name and describe two other important models of computation

+Turing machine:

+* Operates on infinite memory tape with discrete cells.
+* It positions head over cell and scans symbol there.
+* Then, it writes symbol in the cell.
+* Then either moves tape 1 step right/left, then proceeds to next instruction or halts.

+Finite-state machine:

+* Can exist in one of a finite number of states at a time
+* It can change state in response to external inputs - transition
+* Defined by initial states, list of states and conditions for transitions

+Limited in power compared to turing machine.
+Limited in memory through number of states.

 # Complexity analysis